housing advice

 Contacting security

-To contact security dial ext.
+To contact Security, dial ext.
 5599 from your room phone or by call 020 8223 5599 from a mobile.

-Residential Services encourage students to contact Security out of office hours in they are experiencing any issues such as if there’s a noise complaint, or if they feel uncomfortable or threatened in any way.
+Residential Life encourage students to contact Security out of office hours in they are experiencing any issues such as if there’s a noise complaint, or if they feel uncomfortable or threatened in any way.

 In an emergency you should call 999.